PathVisio/libGPML/README.md

 Getting help
 ------------

-We encourage you to join the ..... google group, where other libPathVisio users can be found.
+We encourage you to join the ..... google group, where other libGPML users can be found.
 You can ask questions and discuss the development, use, and interoperability of all kinds of software that supports GPML.

-You can report issues, suggestions and requests using the [GitHub issue tracker](https://github.com/libPathVisio/issues).
+You can report issues, suggestions and requests using the [GitHub issue tracker](https://github.com/libGPML/issues).

 You can email the main developers directly at [@googlegroups.com](mailto: googlegroups.com).